crowmath/my/README.md

-# my
+# Crow Maths
-Simple and Easy math techniques to crack competitive exams !
+Simple and Easy math techniques to crack any competitive exams !